AOTFD – About

 • Facilitate public access to archival and other cultural materials that are under-represented or not in circulation particularly those that have been removed, banned or destroyed.

-• Research, document, disseminate and make publically accessible artistic and cultural materials and resources.
+• Research, document, disseminate and make publicly accessible artistic and cultural materials and resources.
 Promote access to learning for cultural practitioners and general public.

 • Strengthen international dialogue, collaboration and partnership through exhibitions, publications and public events that increase knowledge of the archives, practices and historical materials.